 By selecting a degree programme you are able to see the general content as well as the possible degree programme-specific content.
 You do not have to select a degree programme to see the Open University's instructions.

 If you are liable to pay for tuition, this page is for you.
-You can find the payment instructions and all other relevant information for the first academic year from the University’s website.
-The second-year tuition fees are to be paid by the end of May.
+You can find the payment instructions and all other relevant information for newly accepted students from the University’s external website.
+The second-year tuition fees are to be paid by the end of August.
 If you cannot find an answer to your question here below, please send a message to international-studentinfo@helsinki.fi.

 General

-• The amount of the tuition fee is not affected by how many credits you complete.
+• The amount of the tuition fee is fixed and is not affected by how many credits you complete.
 In other words, a student can complete as many credits as they wish during one term.

 • A student’s liability to pay for tuition is tied to the student’s study language and the degree programme.
 If a student changes their study language from English to Finnish or Swedish, they will no longer be liable to pay for tuition.
 However, at the same time they will also lose their potential scholarships.
 The same applies if a student changes to a non-paying degree programme.

-• If you wish to make any changes to your registration status (e.g. changing attendance to non-attendance), please contact the Student Services at international-studentinfo@helsinki.fi before 31 August for the autumn term and 15 January for the spring term.
+• If you wish to make any changes to your registration status (e.g. changing attendance to non-attendance), please contact the International Student Advice at international-studentinfo@helsinki.fi before 31 August for the autumn term and 15 January for the spring term.
+After these dates your registration as attending cannot be changed anymore to non-attending and your tuition fee/scholarship will be spent for that term.

 Tuition fee payment for second and following academic years